rism-digital/verovio-reference-book/_book/04-advanced-topics/04-controlling-the-svg-output.md

 #### Using the SVG ViewBox

 For simple cases where the output SVG image is embedded in a web environment, enabling the `--svg-view-box` is the simplest way to have the image scaled down to the fit its container.
-The include responsive environments when the container size can change.
+It includes responsive environments when the container size can change interactively.
 The example below is the default output page with the option `--svg-view-box` enabled and embedded in a `<div>` with a with of `210px`.
 As a result, the SVG image is scaled down to fit in it.

 ```html
 <div style="width: 210px;">